CEA-LIST/CinguParam/generateParam/README.md

 * the distribution of the private key
 * the relinearization method

-Currently, we take into account two politics:  "Cingulata_BFV" "SEAL_BFV".
+Predefined politics:  "Cingulata_BFV" "SEAL_BFV" "FV_NFLlib".

 It is not question to discuss here, advantages/drawbacks of each choice but to ease comparison between different choices.

 ## genDatabase